web-platform-tests/wpt/docs/_writing-tests/visual.md

 must give a clear pass condition in their rendering).

-Similarly, they should consider the [rendering test guidelines][rendering], especially those about colour, to ensure those running the test don't incorrectly judge its result.
+Similarly, they should consider the [rendering test guidelines][rendering], especially those about color, to ensure those running the test don't incorrectly judge its result.